 This is the sort of announcement you may send to distant relatives or work colleagues.
 Some may even send these out to clientele of the decedent.

-You may wish to include a photo on the front and on the inside the date the funeral happened or perhaps even a suggestion where a memorial contribution may be made.
+You may wish to include a photo on the front, and on the inside you can place the date on which funeral took place.
+You perhaps might even make a suggestion of where a memorial contribution may be made.

 How to Spread the Word of a Death

 Even before the announcement of death has made it to print, you will want certain people to know a death has occurred.

 - Phone call.
 This is the old-fashioned way: word of mouth.
 Most people will simply pick up the phone.
 You will call your close family members and friends to alert them that your loved one has passed.

 - Text.
 Send out a mass text.
 Find everyone in your phone contacts that you may want to get in touch with and let them all know at one time.
 You can let as few or as many know at one time.